SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-625_SNMP.md

 ## About

-This driver uses SNMP to display information from the device and to set device settings.
+This connector uses SNMP to display information from the device and to set device settings.
 More detailed information can be found on the following website:
 <http://www.comtechefdata.com/support/docs/satellitemodemdocs>

 ### Version Info